Orthodox Easter vs. Catholic Easter

 These eggs are exchanged with the Paschal greeting, and families hold egg-tapping games (the first person whose egg cracks loses, and the winner continues challenging others) that symbolize the cracking open of the tomb and Christ’s emergence into resurrection life.51

-Paschal Foods and the Breaking of the Fast
+Paschal Foods and the Festive Meal

 The Orthodox fast ends at Pascha, and the traditional Paschal meal includes foods forbidden during Lent: lamb (especially roasted or in a soup called magiritsa), eggs, butter, cheese, milk, and bread.52 In different Orthodox cultures—Greek, Russian, Serbian, Ukrainian—the Paschal foods vary slightly, but all feature rich, celebratory meals with family and community.